Table of Contents

 At the moment drag and drop is implemented for Windows-based and X-Windows-based systems, both on the host and guest side.
 As X-Windows supports many different drag and drop protocols only the most common one, XDND, is supported for now.
 Applications using other protocols, such as Motif or OffiX, will not be recognized by Oracle VM VirtualBox.

 In the context of using drag and drop, the origin of the data is called the source.
 That is, where the actual data comes from and is specified.
-The target specifies where the data from the source should go to.
-Transferring data from the source to the target can be done in various ways, such as copying, moving, or linking.
+The destination specifies where the data from the source should go to.
+Transferring data from the source to the destination can be done in various ways, such as copying, moving, or linking.

 At the moment only copying of data is supported.
 Moving or linking is not yet implemented.

-When transferring data from the host to the guest OS, the host in this case is the source, whereas the guest OS is the target.
-However, when transferring data from the guest OS to the host, the guest OS this time became the source and the host is the target.
+When transferring data from the host to the guest OS, the host in this case is the source, whereas the guest OS is the destination.
+However, when transferring data from the guest OS to the host, the guest OS this time became the source and the host is the destination.

 For security reasons drag and drop can be configured at runtime on a per-VM basis either using the Drag and Drop menu item in the Devices menu of the virtual machine, as shown below, or the VBoxManage command.